-Milkfish, known in the Philippines as bangus, scientific name Chanos chanos, is the sole specie in the family Chanidae in the order Gonorynchiformes in the subclass Actinopterygii (ray-finned fish).
+Milkfish in the Philippines is called bangus.
+The scientific name of bangus is Chanos chanos.
+It is the sole specie in the family Chanidae in the order Gonorynchiformes in the subclass Actinopterygii (ray-finned fish).
 It has a bright silvery sheen, a relatively small toothless mouth, and a single dorsal fin.
 Milkfish can grow to over a meter long although the ones found in markets are generally smaller.

 Philippine waters are home to myriad fish species, many of which are not found elsewhere.
-But out of all of them, the milkfish has managed to capture the attention of Filipinos the most.
+But out of all of these fish bangus has managed to capture the attention of Filipinos the most.
 There are other notable fish in Filipino culture to be sure.
 More popular with the masses is the inexpensive galunggong—but it has a fishy taste (malansa).
 The grouper or lapu-lapu (a name it shares with a national hero) on the other hand is commonly served in fine restaurants.
 Another prized fish among foodies is the maliputo, as is the increasingly rare ludong.
-But these usually have no role in the everyday lives of people.
-The tasty yet relevant fish most everyone in the country can get behind is the milkfish which is considered unofficially by many to be the Philippine national fish.
+But unlike bangus fish like these usually have no role in the everyday lives of people.
+The tasty yet relevant fish most everyone in the country can get behind is the milkfish unofficially considered by many as the Philippines' national fish.

 Milkfish has a distinct flavor; it is not a neutral bland white fish.
 Still its natural flavor is mild enough that it can be cooked in the manner of neutral white fish, but it tastes best when its flavor is selectively paired with complementary ingredients and cooking methods.
 It is said that somewhat smaller milkfish taste better.
 Milkfish from Dagupan/Bonuan, also have a reputation for their flavor.
 They can be identified by their slightly smaller and more pointed heads.